pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 ## SDCC

-sdcc 3.5.5 #9392 __TO DO: UPDATE WITH 4.1.6 #12555__ (MINGW64)
+sdcc 4.2.0 #13050 Linux
 sdcc is a current open source C cross compiler targetting several small CPUs including the z80.
-Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11).
+Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11, C23).

 ## Z88DK/SCCZ80_CLASSIC